Legendary southern rocker Gregg Allman to be laid to rest

-ATLANTA (AP) — Legions of fans are expected to line city streets as music legend Greg Allman is carried to his final resting place in the same cemetery where he and his band members used to hang out and write songs amid the tombstones.
+ATLANTA (AP) — Legions of fans are expected to line the streets of Macon, Georgia, as music legend Greg Allman is carried to his final resting place in the same cemetery where he and his band members used to hang out and write songs amid the tombstones.

-The Saturday afternoon service is private, with only about 100 mourners expected to be in attendance at a small chapel in downtown Macon, Georgia.
-They will include former U.S. President Jimmy Carter, who confirmed Friday that he will be among those in attendance.
+The Saturday afternoon service is private, with only about 100 mourners expected to be in attendance at a small chapel.
+Among them: former U.S. President Jimmy Carter, who confirmed Friday that he will be there.
 Carter says The Allman Brothers Band helped his 1976 presidential campaign by drawing large crowds at campaign events.

-Police said they planned to close several downtown streets as they expect a crush of fans to gather as Allman’s body is taken from the chapel to Rose Hill Cemetery, where he will be buried near his late brother, guitarist Duane Allman.
-Their band, The Allman Brothers Band, began its rise to fame in the central Georgia city 90 miles south of Atlanta about five decades ago and sometimes performed for large crowds in Atlanta’s Piedmont Park.
+Police were closing downtown streets to accommodate a crush of fans coming to watch Allman’s body being taken from the chapel to Rose Hill Cemetery, where he will be buried near his late brother, guitarist Duane Allman.

-Allman, who blazed a trail for many southern rock groups, died May 27 at his home near Savannah, Georgia, said Michael Lehman, the rock star’s manager.
-He was 69.
+Allman, who blazed a trail for many southern rock groups, died May 27 at the age of 69 at his home near Savannah, Georgia, said Michael Lehman, the rock star’s manager.
+He blamed liver cancer.

 Born in Nashville, Tennessee, Allman was raised in Florida by a single mother.
 Allman idolized his older brother, Duane, eventually joining a series of bands with him.
-Together they formed the heart of The Allman Brothers Band.
+Together they formed the heart of The Allman Brothers Band before Duane died in a motorcycle crash in 1971, just as they were reaching stardom.

-The artist had battled health issues for the past several years, according to a statement from the Big House, the Macon museum dedicated to The Allman Brothers Band.
-During that time, the museum said, Allman felt that being on the road playing music for his fans was “essential medicine for his soul.”
+In his 2012 memoir, “My Cross to Bear,” Gregg Allman said he finally felt “brand new” at 50 after years of overindulging in women, drugs and alcohol.
+But hepatitis C ruined his liver, and after getting a transplant, it was music that helped him recover.
+Allman felt that being on the road playing music for his fans was “essential medicine for his soul,” according to a statement from the Big House, the Macon museum dedicated to the band.

 Lehman said he spoke with Allman the night before he died.